-- 1. Meet with the instructor and attempt to resolve the issues concerning the grade.
+- 1. Present and review the appeal with the instructor and attempt to resolve the issue concerning the grade.
 Either party may have a witness present and may tape record the meeting. - 2.
-Meet with the Director of the MBA program to present the reasons and evidence for the appeal. - 3.
-Present a detailed written appeal to the Associate Vice President for Academic Affairs.
-Appeals must be submitted to the Associate Vice President for Academic Affairs within 30 calendar days of the grade being assigned. - If there was a problem with proctors or passwords, the student should contact the Extended Campus Office to resolve the issue instead of filing a grade appeal.
+Present and review the appeal with the Chair of the Division in which the course is offered.
+The reasons and evidence for the appeal should be presented to the Division Chair at the time of the appeal. - 3.
+Present a detailed written appeal to the Associate Dean for Academic Affairs using the Grade Appeal Form on the Limestone College website.
+Appeals must be submitted to the Associate Dean for Academic Affairs within 30 calendar days of the grade being assigned. - If there was a problem with proctors or passwords, the student should contact the Extended Campus Office to resolve the issue instead of filing a grade appeal.